-A peptic ulcer is a defect in the lining of the stomach or the first part of the small intestine, an area called the duodenum.
+A peptic ulcer is an open sore or raw area in the lining of the stomach or intestine.

 Most ulcers occur in the first layer of the inner lining.
 A hole that goes all the way through the stomach or duodenum is called a perforation.
 A perforation is a medical emergency.

-The most common cause of such damage is infection of the stomach by bacteria called Helicobacter pylori (H.pylori).
-Most people with peptic ulcers have these bacteria living in their gastrointestinal (GI) tract.
+The most common cause of ulcers is infection of the stomach by bacteria called Helicobacter pylori (H.pylori).
+Most people with peptic ulcers have these bacteria living in their digestive tract.
 Yet, many people who have these bacteria in their stomach do not develop an ulcer.

-The following also raise your risk for peptic ulcers:
+The following factors raise your risk for peptic ulcers:

 Small ulcers may not cause any symptoms.
 Some ulcers can cause serious bleeding.

 Abdominal pain is a common symptom.
 The pain can differ from person to person, and some people have no pain.

 Other possible symptoms include:

 To diagnose an ulcer, your doctor may perform a test called an upper endoscopy (EGD).